hande-qmc/hande/documentation/hubbard.rst

 Introduction
 ------------

-hubbard can currently perform FCI calculations of the Hubbard model using either the real space or momentum space formulation.
+hubbard can currently perform full configuration interaction (FCI) calculations of the Hubbard model using either the real space or momentum space formulation.
 Full and Lanczos diagonalisation methods are implemented using external libraries (lapack/scalapack and TRLan respectively) and can be performed in both serial and parallel.
 Lanczos diagonalisation can be performed with or without precomputing the Hamiltonian matrix.

-The target is to implement an efficient FCIQMC algorithm for the Hubbard model.
+The target is to implement an efficient full configuration interaction quantum monte carlo (FCIQMC) algorithm for the Hubbard model.

 Directory structure
 --------------------